Overall Score 8.3 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-Ingress protection ratings is the level of protection given by an enclosure, against dust and liquids.
-The letters 'IP' are followed by two values The first value of the IP rating represents protection against solids such as dust, followed by the one that refers to resistance against liquids (sweat).
+IP ratings is the level of protection offered by an enclosure, against dust and liquids.
+The letters 'IP' are followed by two values The first value of the IP rating refers to protection against solids such as dust, while the second refers to resistance against liquids (sweat).

-Scoring IPX4, the Google Pixel Buds Pro's rating for solids indicates that no data available to specify a protection rating, and the second number of 4 means that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+Having a value of IPX4, the Google Pixel Buds Pro's rating is read as, the first number of X denotes that no data available to specify a protection rating, and the second value of 4 means that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
 In comparison to the Google Pixel Buds Pro, Bowers & Wilkins PI7 have a rating of IP54 meaning that

 ingress of dust is not totally prevented but dust does not enter in harmful quantities to interfere with the correct operation or impair safety